saltstack/libnacl/doc/topics/sign.rst

 Signing and Verifying Messages
 ==============================

 The nacl libs have the capability to sign and verify messages.
-Please be advised that public key encrypted messages do not need to be signed, the nacl box construct verifies the validity of the sender.

 To sign and verify messages use the Signer and Verifier classes: